samsquire/additive-guis/README.md

 This prototype example (layout/layouter.py) uses constraint programming library ORTools to try place things into a Bootstrap grid.
 It's not very good just yet.

-# The dream - Twitter for building GUIs
+# The dream - Build GUIs with microblogging (or twitter tweets)

 **What you say is what you get** - you make statements about the output of layout engine that you want to be true.
 The layout engine tries to sastisfy all your rules.
 * I want GUIs to be manipulatable by lots of people via predicates.